top of page

 Planning Is Cheaper Than Fixing

-• Finalizing design
+• Finalizing design.

-• Making selections
+• Making selections.

-• Reviewing details
+• Reviewing details.

-• Asking “what if” questions…saves time, money, and stress later.
+• Asking “what if” questions.

-Skipping that step doesn’t save money.
-It just delays the cost.
+This saves time, money, and stress later.
+Skipping that step doesn’t save money; it just delays the cost.

 How Project Management Changes the Change Order Conversation